Action Network for XR

 For Local Group Organisers

 This map shows all the known Local Groups within XR UK.
-Most of these have an email list (although not all groups are using their list!).
-You can update this map if you have any info to correct by emailing firstname.lastname@example.org
+Most of these have an Action Network email list (although not all groups are using their list!).
+You can update this map if you have any info to add or change by emailing firstname.lastname@example.org.

 If you need help accessing or using your own Local Group email list, and you have a rebel willing to take on that role you can request an Action Network training session.

 You may already have an email list that isn’t on Action Network, but using the XR UK network is really important for mass mobilisation, so get in touch!

 Bonus opportunity: XR UK mailing list currently with 180,000+ people signed up, some of these people have given us their postcodes, but haven’t found their way to a local group yet!
 By requesting training on Action Network, you can also request a search of postcodes in your area to find these ‘floating rebels’.

 UK List Sign-ups

 For big rebellions (e.g. in London) there are many opportunities for outreach and the usual ask is for people to join the UK email list.